Easy Meatball Sub Recipe (30 Minutes)

 No judging here.
 Yes, homemade is usually better because you have full control over ingredients and seasonings.
 But there’s a trade off of course.
 More work.

-• Just buy sub rolls.
-You can also use regular hotdog rolls if your meatballs are on the smaller side, slider buns, hoagie rolls or French rolls.
+Buns/Rolls: Buy sub rolls or use regular hotdog rolls if your meatballs are on the smaller side, slider buns, hoagie rolls or French rolls.

-• Seasoning: I keep very simple, but you can add Italian seasoning if you like, fresh chopped basil leaves and a little bit (or more) of red pepper flakes for heat.
+• Seasoning: I keep very simple, but you can add Italian seasoning, fresh chopped basil leaves and a little bit (or more) of red pepper flakes for heat.

 • Add-ins: Purists stick to meatballs, sauce and cheese.
 If I’m feeling energetic, I like to add sautéed onions and bell pepper or mushrooms.